hackeryarn/python-nix/README.md

 # python-nix

-This project is a starter for a simple `Flas` application with `posgresql` ready to go.
+This project is a starter for a simple `Flask` application with `posgresql` ready to go.

 ## Requirements